christyr1q/christyr1q.github.io/src/apps.md

 ) }}

 {{ imgctl.appInstance('icon_fielda.png', title = 'Fielda Freedom',
-content = "Manage your field activities with Fielda Freedom, a native iPhone and an iPad application.
-Fielda Freedom gives secure and instant access to all your assets and field activities.
-Create inspections and service orders on the go — with or without a steady Internet connection."
+content = "This app is used by utilities to manage their activities in the field.
+It pairs an intelligent offline syncing system with some rather challenging maps and a very customizable display system.
+We did the map, of course, and some of the database work."
 ) }}

 {{ imgctl.appInstance('icon_saildrone.png', title = 'Saildrone Forecast',